Navy Officer (Former)

 How much of a problem was insubordination in the Navy?
 And is there ANY room for push back if you're a junior officer, or are you required to simply do what you're told?

-Asked by Jova over 9 years ago
+Asked by Jova about 10 years ago

 Hey Jova.
 Sorry for the late reply.
 Sailors and officers are made well aware from their first minutes in the Navy that they are expected to follow the orders of officers ranked above them, and that behaving improperly (especially while wearing a uniform) is not tolerated.
 However, it isn't like they are scared crap-less of ever questioning authority.